 When an application program first begins execution an environment is made available to it.
-The System V Interface Definition, Fourth Edition pages for envvar(BA_ENV), exec(BA_OS), and system(BA_OS) contain detailed descriptions of this information.
+The X/Open CAE Specification, Issue 4.2 and the System X V Interface Definition, Fourth Edition (see the Conformance Rule in Chapter 1) pages for envvar, exec, and system contain detailed descriptions of this information.

-The System V Interface Definition, Fourth Edition is the definitive reference for information about the execution environment of System V processes; all of this information applies to ABI-conforming systems.
-The specific System V Interface Definition, Fourth Edition references given above will lead an interested reader to all appropriate information, but are not exhaustive in themselves.
+The X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Fourth X Edition (see the Conformance Rule in Chapter 1) are the definitive reference for information about the execution environment of processes; all of this information applies to ABI-conforming systems.
+The specific references given above will lead an interested reader to all appropriate information, but are not exhaustive in themselves.